This post may contain affiliate links. Please read our disclosure policy.

 Chinese New Year: A beautiful look at the history, customs, and foods used to celebrate the changing of the Lunar Calendar.
 Recipes and traditions make this celebration a delicious occasion.

 Enter your email, and we’ll send it to your inbox.
 Plus, you’ll get delicious new recipes from us every Friday!

 Living in the Pacific Northwest, on the Pacific Rim, we have exposure to many Asian cultures and traditions that enrich our lives.
-Chinese New Year celebrations are a favorite.
+Lunar New Year celebrations are a favorite.